Elevate the power of your work

 Ransomware is not going away.
 It's also not always preventable and connected backups can also fall prey to ransomware.
 So what's an organization to do?
 The answer goes back to the basics of backup.
 Combating ransomware with tape backup starts to make sense.

 According to Jan, backup's early 3-2-1 rule still applies: "You should have three total copies, two local on two different media (disk and tape, usually).
 Then, you get one copy off-site, unplugged," he says.
 "In this age of being plugged in, you still need a copy of your data that's unplugged."
-Everyone agrees to this in principle, he notes, but organizations still need to follow through and do it.
+Everyone agrees to this in principle, he notes, but organisations still need to follow through and do it.

 Jan refers to this unplugged copy as "offline", meaning the copy is completely disconnected to any network.
 A Tape Storage Council memo explains: "With tape, there is a gap' between the cartridge and the computer systems.
 Disk drives remain on-line and are particularly vulnerable to an attack."
 The memo goes on to say, "Tape technology prevents electronic cyberattack access to the data because a tape cartridge removed from the system is no longer accessible electronically."